StrangeRanger/bash-style-guide/content/bashism.md

 - **Bash Built-ins**: Utilize parameter expansion to handle string manipulations whenever possible.
 This approach is more efficient and reduces script complexity and dependencies.
 - **Avoid External Tools**: Avoid using external tools like `sed` and `awk` for string manipulation.
     - **Reason**: While powerful, they are often overkill for simple string manipulations that can be efficiently handled by parameter expansion.

 ///

+/// admonition | Advantages of Parameter Expansion
+    type: tip

+- **Streamlined Scripting**: Keeps string manipulations inline and shell-native, simplifying the script's logic.
+- **Enhanced Portability**: Improves script portability across different Unix-like systems by avoiding dependency on external tools, which may vary in availability or functionality.

+///